 Notes: 276 days represents the number of days Dement’ev counted as average for full-year machine-powered factories in 1897.
 Total machine power measures the total amount of horsepower in a firm.
 Standard errors in parentheses.
 Number of factories in district-industry is the number of factories in the same district and industry.
 Source: Ministry of Finance, List of Factories and Plants (1897).

 Table A7: Factory Working Days and Survival to 1900 using Dement’ev’s definition of Full-Year

-Panel A: Factory Survival and Part-Year Operation (European Russia, Untaxed Industries, and Factories with Greater than 15 Workers Only)
+Panel A: Factory Survival and Part-Year Operation (European Russia and Factories with Greater than 15 Workers Only)